 Chronic pain is the most common condition treated by medical cannabis.
 It’s estimated that more than 100 million people in the United States suffer from chronic pain, and many are turning to medical marijuana for relief.
 The drug helps manage symptoms associated with various diseases, including fibromyalgia, multiple sclerosis (MS), cancer, arthritis, and spinal cord injury.

 Patients suffering from MS find relief for their tingling, numbness, and muscle spasms by using THC in conjunction with other cannabinoids like CBD (cannabidiol).
 Research also suggests that medical cannabis helps manage the symptoms of epilepsy, including seizures.
 The drug blocks the signals to the brain caused by the seizure and re-regulates the body’s balance of chemicals.

 So far, there isn’t enough evidence to recommend medical marijuana as a treatment for anxiety or depression.
-Additionally, marijuana should not be used by pregnant women or women breastfeeding.
+Additionally, marijuana should not be used by pregnant women or breastfeeding women.
 If you’re thinking about using medical marijuana, it’s essential to talk to your doctor first.
 They can help you weigh the risks and benefits of treatment and determine whether medical marijuana is right for you.

 The cannabinoids in marijuana interact with the body’s endocannabinoid system.
 This system is responsible for regulating various functions, including pain, mood, memory, and appetite.
 The cannabinoids in marijuana can help boost the activity of the endocannabinoid system, which may help improve symptoms related to conditions such as chronic pain and arthritis.